-Ken and Eric started from scratch and worked together to write a 'book' musical, Eric's songs now being seamlessly integrated into the action with their lyrics advancing the story, rather than the work being a play with songs added, which Version I is better described as.
-Only five of Eric's songs made the transition to Version II: the superlative 'Wait For Me', Katie's lullaby 'Ah You Ah' (retitled 'Aye You Aye'), 'Katie Was There' (truncated from three sections back to one so that it again resembled 'Jenny Was There' in all but name), 'I've Seen You Somewhere Before' and the finale 'What Became Of Yesterday', though all of them were altered to some degree.
-Eric also pulled a few lyrics from Version I's 'Someone's In Love With Me' for a new song 'Katie's In Love' and expanded a barely noticeable incidental motif from Version I into what became the main recurring 'Katie Mulholland's The Name' refrain of Version II.
+Ken and Eric started from scratch and worked together to write a 'book' musical, Eric's songs now being seamlessly integrated into the action with their lyrics advancing the story, rather than the work being a play with songs added, which the first version is better described as.
+Only five of Eric's songs made the transition to the final work: the superlative 'Wait For Me', Katie's lullaby 'Ah You Ah' (retitled 'Aye You Aye'), 'Katie Was There' (truncated from three sections back to one so that it again resembled 'Jenny Was There' in all but name), 'I've Seen You Somewhere Before' and the finale 'What Became Of Yesterday', though all of them were altered to some degree.
+Eric also pulled a few lyrics from 'Someone's In Love With Me' into the new 'Katie's In Love' and expanded a barely noticeable incidental motif from the demo into what became the main recurring 'Katie Mulholland's The Name' refrain.

 Meanwhile Ken's script lightened characters and events considerably in the interests of entertainment.
 Both Bunting, the hated keeker (coal measurer) of the colliery and Kennard the butler became more or less comic turns with a vaudevillian song for Bunting 'I've Got To Propose'.
 Katie's brother and sister-in-law, who have little role in the novel, became a kind of Greek Chorus commenting on the action in song through the generations from the side of the stage.
 The intros to Eric's songs now began subtly under dialogue so characters began to sing with some semblance of naturalism.
 Eric also brought in a number where a group of American GIs arrive at Newcastle Central Station (hence the clock, top) and sing a comic song about the attractions of the 'Blushing English Rose', mainly to indicate time has shifted from 1880 to 1944, and a song in which a street evangelist Holy Joe encourages Jarrow's prostitutes to 'Repent'.
 Needless to say none of these events happen in Cookson's novel (nor for that matter does anyone go to, or even refer to, the Newcastle Fair!)